roadtocode4u/spaceship/docs/github/05-git-and-github-commands/05-git-and-github-commands.md

 hide_table_of_contents: true
 ---

-### How to create git repository and connect git repository to github repository:
+### How to create git repository and connect local repository to github repository:

 **1-Step**: Login to your github account.